Rustam-Z/big-data/Big Data/big_data.md

 - Kafka CANNOT process streams of records!
 It is just for streaming the data.
 Streaming happens in Apache Storm and Spark Streaming.
 - https://stackoverflow.com/questions/21808529/apache-kafka-vs-apache-storm

 **Key components**
 - **Broker**: nodes, manage partitions
 - **Producers**: it writes tha data to Broker
 - **Consumers**: it consumes the data from Broker --> topic --> partition --> offset.
 Generally it reads the Topic.
 - **Topic**: in the same the Kafka cluster data may come from different data sources (web logs, metrics, web activities).
-So Topics are useful that this data (messsages) is STORED and PUBLISHED in the right place.
+So Topics are useful that this data (messages) is STORED and PUBLISHED in the right place.
 - **Partitions**: Kafka topics divided into Partitions.
 Partitions allow you to parallelize a topic by splitting the data in a particular topic across brokers.
-- **Offset**: Messages in the partition are assigned a unique and sequestion ID called Offset.
-You know the last number wuth offset.
+- **Offset**: Messages in the partition are assigned a unique and sequential ID called Offset.
+You know the last number with offset.
 Partition offset is 100% fault tolerant.
-- **Consumer group**: What if many confsumers want to access the same thing from topic?
+- **Consumer group**: What if many consumers want to access the same thing from topic?
 Then they are divided into topic.
 - **Replication**: Copying the data for preventing the data lose

 **Kafka API**